Medical Device Development Process – The Full and Only Guide You’ll Ever Need

 18 V&V plan

-• Write detailed Verification and Validation plan and protocols
+• Write detailed Verification and Validation plans and protocols

 • Verify protocols are based on the design requirements and user requirements of the device